Interventional Radiology Clinic located in Houston, TX

 If you have varicose veins, rest assured you’re far from alone as they’re fairly common.
 By the time you reach 50, nearly 40% of women and 20% of men have some form of leg vein problem.
-Andrew Doe, MD, founded Alate Health in Houston to provide innovative and minimally invasive interventional radiology treatments to address vascular issues like varicose veins.
+Andrew Doe, MD, founded Alate Health in Houston and is assisted by Sandra Newberry, MD to provide innovative and minimally invasive interventional radiology treatments to address vascular issues like varicose veins.
 To find solutions for your leg veins, call Alate Health or schedule an appointment online today.

 Varicose veins affect between 20-25 million Americans.
 This condition develops when you experience enlarged, rope-like veins just beneath the skin of your legs.

 Your veins have one-way valves to stop blood from flowing backward.
 When you have a varicose vein, this valve becomes damaged or diseased, so blood can flow back and pool in your legs.
 As blood collects in the area, the walls in your veins weaken and swell, enlarging and becoming varicose veins.

 Varicose veins are usually not life-threatening, but they can be painful and unattractive.
 They can also lead to other leg symptoms, including: